mog96/code-for-palestine-2017_y3-gaza/PARSE_SETUP.md

 Next create a [new database](https://mlab.com/create/wizard).
 Select 'Amazon Web Services' as the 'Cloud Provider', and select 'Sandbox' as the 'Plan Type'.
 Then click 'Contiinue'.
 Choose 'EU (Ireland)' as the 'AWS Region'.
 Then click 'Continue'.
 Enter a name for your database.
 (Developers sometimes like to name their databases after people.)
 Click 'Continue'.
 Confirm all the details about your database, and then click 'Submit Order'.

 ## 17.
-Once the setup of your database has completed, we can get the URI of your database.
-Click the database name to go to its home page.
+Once the setup of your database has completed, click the database name to go to its home page.
+In order to enable access to your database you will need to *add a user to the database*.

+Click the 'Users' tab, and then click 'Add database user'.
+Enter a username and password.
+This username and password should be different from your mLab login.
+We will need this username and password in Step 20.
+Click 'Create'.

+You should now have a database user with 'READ ONLY?' set to 'false'.

+## 18.
 At the top of the page there should be a URI with the prefix `mongodb://`.
 Copy the URI.

-## 18.
+## 19.
 Go to the directory containing your server, and open the `index.js` file.
 This file contains all of the configuration information for your Parse Server. **Do not** make any changes to this file just yet.

-## 19.
+## 20.
-As you might have noticed, the MongoDB URI that you copied has a section `<dbuser>:<dbpassword>`, which you need to fill in with your mLab username and password.
+As you might have noticed, the MongoDB URI that you copied has a section `<dbuser>:<dbpassword>`, which you need to fill in with your the username and password of the user you added to your database.
 This is *sensitive information* and should be seen by nobody except you.
 Therefore, you *do not* want to leave it in your `index.js` file, especially given that this file is visible on GitHub.

 To solve this issue, we will set the URI as a 'config var' on Heroku.
 This will allow Heroku to add the URI to your index.js file when your server is first initialized.
 To give you an idea of how this works, take a look at the following line near the top of your `index.js` file:
 ```